adnanh/webhook/README.md

 to get the latest version of the [webhook][w].

 ### Using package manager
+#### Ubuntu
+If you are using Ubuntu linux (17.04 or later), you can install webhook using `sudo apt-get install webhook` which will install community packaged version.

 #### Debian
-If you are using Debian linux ("stretch" or later), you can install webhook using `apt-get install webhook` which will install community packaged version (thanks [@freeekanayaka](https://github.com/freeekanayaka)) from https://packages.debian.org/sid/webhook
+If you are using Debian linux ("stretch" or later), you can install webhook using `sudo apt-get install webhook` which will install community packaged version (thanks [@freeekanayaka](https://github.com/freeekanayaka)) from https://packages.debian.org/sid/webhook

 ### Download prebuilt binaries
 Prebuilt binaries for different architectures are available at [GitHub Releases](https://github.com/adnanh/webhook/releases).